awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-import-export.md

 In addition, you can also call [restapi:import](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/) or [restapi:put](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-put/), supplying the documentation parts in the `x-amazon-apigateway-documentation` object as part of the input OpenAPI file of the API definition\.
 To exclude the documentation parts from the API import, set `ignore=documentation` in the request query parameters\.

-## Importing Documentation Parts Using the API Gateway Console<a name="api-gateway-importing-api-with-swagger-file-using-console"></a>
+## Importing documentation parts using the API Gateway console<a name="api-gateway-importing-api-with-swagger-file-using-console"></a>

 The following instructions describe how to import documentation parts\.